 I know you’ve heard this one a million times but hold on.
 I’m not saying to post to your feed every single day.
 In fact, I only post to my feed an average of 3 times a week.
 Sometimes even once.
 Yes, this still brings me followers on Instagram.

 When you’re not posting to your feed though, you should be taking advantage of your stories and reels.
 I would say IGTV as well but between you and me, IGTV hasn’t had the best reach lately.
 Especially since Instagram is pushing reels so hard right now.
-Reels are a big focus and brings in a lot of new followers on Instagram.
+Reels are a big focus and bring in a lot of new followers on Instagram.

-My magic method:
+My magic posting method:

-- 3 Instagram feed posts / week
+- 3 Instagram feed posts/week

-- 1-5 Instagram stories / day
+- 1-5 Instagram stories/day

-- 3 – 5 reels / week
+- 3 – 5 reels/week

 Some people swear by posting more than this but this is what works for me.
 I personally don’t think you need to be posting every single day.
 Experiment with it but stay consistent!